 Grace Christian University is a community with a purpose.
+The University seeks to glorify God by fulfilling its mission: Graduating Godly Individuals Prepared to Serve Christ in Church and Society.
 Members of the community include faculty, staff, and students.
 The broader Grace community includes alumni, constituents, churches, and the University Board.
 In order to fulfill the mission of the University, members of the community need to understand their responsibilities.
-If responsibilities are not met, the University will preserve the harmony of the community through redemptive discipline, in order to create an environment of warmth in which confrontation and discipline, done with empathy and forgiveness, can be an effective part of the growth process.
-In order to achieve institutional aims and objectives, Grace believes it necessary to ask faculty, staff, and student body members to observe limitations on conduct and to commit themselves firmly to these principles.
+If responsibilities are not met, the University will preserve the harmony of the community through redemptive discipline.
+We seek to create an environment of warmth in which confrontation and discipline, done with empathy and forgiveness, can be an effective part of the growth process.
+In order to achieve our institutional aims and objectives, we believe it necessary to ask faculty, staff, and student body members to observe limitations on conduct and to commit themselves firmly to these principles.